EmbeddedTalks/embeddedtalks.github.io/_posts/2020-10-19-embeddedTalks-#11.md

 3. Create website with Notion
   * https://fruitionsite.com/
   * https://www.notion.so/product

+4. Interesting application of radars in smart home industry

-4. Trading with stocks in Germany
+5. Trading with stocks in Germany